Convert between element and oxide weight percent ("oxide%") compositions using pre-compiled conversion factors.

 String that controls which oxide should be used if an element forms more than one oxide.
 Allowed values are:

 reducing,oxidising,ask, or a named vector mapping the specific oxide to its element.
-See details for further information.- which_concentrations
+See Details for further information.- which_concentrations

 Character string that determines by concentration which of the

 elementsoroxidesare converted.
-Allowed values are:all(convert all elements or oxides; the default)major(convert elements or oxides with concentrations >= 1 wt%)minor(convert elements or concentrations between 0.1 and 1 wt%).no_trace(convert elements or oxides with concentration >=0.1 wt%)
+Allowed values are:all(convert all elements; the default)major(convert elements with concentrations >= 1 wt%)minor(convert elements with concentrations between 0.1 and 1 wt%).no_trace(convert elements with concentrations >=0.1 wt%)

 - normalise